-See Section 7.2, Representations and Warranties, on pages 224-229 including in particular 7.2 §(n) on page 226 regarding compliance with the Mortgage Loan Criteria as detailed in Section 7.3 on page 229 onwards.
+See Section 7.2 (Representations and Warranties) on page 201 onwards and in particular R&W in §(w) (on page 203) regarding compliance with the Mortgage Loan Criteria, as detailed in Section 7.3 (Mortgage Loan Criteria) on page 206.
+See also Section 7.4 (Portfolio Conditions) on page 207.

 The EBA Guidelines clarify that "clear" does not mean easily readable or comprehended by a non-expert.
-In the Regulation a criterion is "clear" when a court or tribunal could determine whether, presumably in all cases, the criterion is met for each asset.
+In the STS Regulation a criterion is "clear" when a court or tribunal could determine whether, presumably in all cases, the criterion is met for each asset.
 In the Regulation, "clear" is about certainty of determination.

-PCS has read the eligibility criteria in the Prospectus.
+PCS has read the eligibility criteria in the Prospectus/the Mortgage Sale Agreement.
 As they are mandatory, they meet the "predetermined" requirement.
-As they are in the Prospectus and the Mortgage Sale Agreement they meet the "documented" requirement.
+As they are in the Prospectus/Mortgage Sale Agreement they meet the "documented" requirement.
 PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.